GoogleCloudPlatform/python-docs-samples/vision/cloud-client/detect/README.rst

         web-uri             Detects web annotations in the file located in Google Cloud Storage.
-        web-geo             Detects web annotations given an image, using the geotag metadata in the iamge to detect web entities. web-geo-uri         Detects web annotations given an image in the file located in Google Cloud Storage., using the geotag metadata in the iamge to detect web entities. crophints           Detects crop hints in an image. crophints-uri       Detects crop hints in the file located in Google Cloud Storage.
+        web-geo             Detects web annotations given an image, using the geotag metadata in the image to detect web entities. web-geo-uri         Detects web annotations given an image in the file located in Google Cloud Storage., using the geotag metadata in the image to detect web entities. crophints           Detects crop hints in an image. crophints-uri       Detects crop hints in the file located in Google Cloud Storage.